 Introduction to precast concrete:

-After transported to the site they held in position by cranes or other equipment if they are heavy like beam or slab units.
+After transported to the site they are held in position by cranes or other equipment if they are heavy like beam or slab units.

 Types of precast concrete: